spacedog-io/spacedog.io/src/_reference-guide/search.md

 `POST` returns data objects of all types found by the specified query.
 The body must contain an ElasticSearch JSON query compliant with this [query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

 - `refresh` Boolean.
 Defaults to false.
 If true, forces index refresh to make sure the latests created objects are there.
-- `from` Integer.
-Defaults to 0.
-Row of the first object to return.
-- `size` Integer.
-Defaults to 10.
-Maximum Number of objects to return.

 `DELETE` deletes data objects of all types found by the specified query.
 The body must contain an ElasticSearch JSON query compliant with this [query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).